LaunchCodeEducation/java-web-dev-curriculum/content/tools-in-intellij/reading/gradle/index.md

 originalAuthorGitHub: gildedgardenia # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Terri Penn # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: tpenn # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-09-24T09:41:55-05:00 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 By now you have created at least two Spring projects using Gradle.
 If you recall, Spring is the framework that will enable us to create an MVC application.
 When we created each project, we selected "Gradle Project", but what is Gradle?